wragge/hansard-language/data/words/revolution-hofreps-1970/contexts.md

 * If we do not look at problems of land reform and the ability of the average person in these countries to get the wherewithal for life we have the seeds of **revolution**.

+* In 1970 China was still in the process of emergence from the Cultural **Revolution**.

 * A **revolution** has occurred.

 * But in other areas, including neighbouring countries, the Chinese leaders are continuing their support for armed **revolution** and insurgency, and this support is material as weir as ideological.